gunins/functional/readme.md

 ## Library for working with pull based async Tasks [![Build Status](https://api.travis-ci.org/gunins/stonewall.svg?branch=master)](https://travis-ci.org/gunins/functional)

 !
-Curently this library is on development stage, po.
+Curently this library is on development stage.

 ### Why This Library

 This library inspired by [**fs2**](https://github.com/functional-streams-for-scala/fs2) Scala Library.
 Instead of pub sub concept, there introduced pull base concept.
 You can pull sequence of tasks, transform them, and returning as promise.

 Also, you can combine tasks together.
+Task reject use [Railway Oriented Programming](http://www.zohaib.me/railway-programming-pattern-in-elixir/).

 ### Installation